This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 If you decide to freelance, I recommend that the services section of your business website clearly explains what you do and don’t do as a proofreader.

-Clear communication is key to ensure both you and your clients have a positive experience.
+Clear communication is key to ensuring both you and your clients have a positive experience.

 15) It requires a lot of concentration.